ErikinBC/SurvSet/README.md

 ## Adding new datasets

-If you are interested in contributed to `SurvSet` or know of other open-source time-to-event datasets you think would be useful additions, please contact me.
+If you are interested in contributing to `SurvSet` or know of other open-source time-to-event datasets you think would be useful additions, please contact me.
 If you would like to see these datasets adopted quickly, please directly modify the data generating process found in `SurvSet/_datagen/pipeline.sh` and create a pull request.